hicsail/origins-education-reform/README.md

         Tells the script how many top words per decade to display.

-    * The following four flags determine which of the collected data is represented on a graph.
-While only one may be selected, all of them are written to a text file when the script finishes running.
+    * The following five flags determine which of the collected data is represented on a graph & how that data is represented.
+While only one of the bottom four may be selected, all of them are written to a text file when the script finishes running.
 If none are selected, then nothing will be graphed and none of them will be written to the text file.

+        * ``-bar``

+            The script will generate a line graph by default, but setting this flag will cause it to output a bar graph instead.

         * ``-t_avg``